HsKA-OSGIS/nycgraffiti_map/README.md

 8. In the index.html, update lines 254,267,279,292,305,317,329 with the location of your GeoServer.
 9. Update lines 256,269,281,294,307,319,331 with the names of your layers in GeoServer.

 Note: The web map was developed using OSGeo-Live in VirtualBox.
-The position of elements was set for a high resolution projector in VirtualBox. you may expierence alignment errors on lower resolution monitors or in browsers outside of the VirtualBox environment.
+The position of elements was set for a high resolution projector in VirtualBox.
+You may expierence alignment errors on lower resolution monitors or in browsers outside of the VirtualBox environment.